A very warm hello!

 1. Authentication

 It can authenticate users, for example through a password or, in the best case, through secured multi-factor authentication (MFA).
 The collected information is compared with a data archive and access is granted if there is a match.
+Multi-factor authentication greatly increases security because it requires multiple proofs of identity.

 2. Defining roles

 It determines who gets which eligibility.
 This targeted authorization restricts access to individual areas and denies unauthorized persons.
 This minimizes the security risk.
+Role-based access control (RBAC) makes it possible to assign permissions based on job roles and responsibilities.

 3. Managing accesses